VadimNastoyashchy/real-test-js/README.md

   Fast and trustworthy testing for everything JS!
 </p>

-#### RealTestJS is a JavaScript test framework running on Node.js making testing simple and fun.
+#### RealTestJS is a JavaScript testing framework running on Node.js that makes testing easy and fun.

 ## Getting started

-> Before you follow the steps below, make sure you have the
+> Before you follow the steps below, make sure that you have installed the

 [Node.js](https://nodejs.org/en/download/) installed _globally_ only your system